utkarsh2102/ruby-rails/guides/source/rails_on_rack.md

 **`ActionDispatch::RequestId`**

-* Makes a unique `X-Request-Id` header available to the response and enables the `ActionDispatch::Request#uuid` method.
+* Makes a unique `X-Request-Id` header available to the response and enables the `ActionDispatch::Request#request_id` method.

+**`ActionDispatch::RemoteIp`**

+* Checks for IP spoofing attacks.

+**`Sprockets::Rails::QuietAssets`**

+* Suppresses logger output for asset requests.

 **`Rails::Rack::Logger`**

-* Notifies the logs that the request has began.
-After request is complete, flushes all the logs.
+* Notifies the logs that the request has begun.
+After the request is complete, flushes all the logs.

 **`ActionDispatch::ShowExceptions`**